guillaumemoreau/db-course/04_lpm.md

 - Data logical model
   - it consists in describing the data structure that is used without referring to a specific programming language
 - Data physical model
-  - it is a formalism that allows to specify the storage system used in a DBMS
+  - it is a formalism that allows to specify the storage system used in an actual DBMS

-## From the E-A model to the relational model
+## From the E-R model to the relational model

-### Entity-Association model
+### Entity-Relationship model

 - Entities
-- Associations
+- Relationships
 - Properties
 - Identifiers
 - Cardinalities